OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

 Set `android:exported` to "false" if the content is only meant to be accessed by the app itself.
-If not, some read and write permissions should be defined.
+If not, set it to "true" and define proper read and write permissions.

-Protect the content provider with signature `android:protectionLevel` if it is only meant to be accessed by your own apps.
+Protect the content provider with the `android:protectionLevel` attribute set to `signature` protection, if it is only intended to be accessed by your own apps (signed with the same key).
+On the other hand, you may also want to offer access to other apps, for that you can apply a security policy by using the `<permission>` element and set a proper `android:protectionLevel`.
+When using `android:permission`, other applications will need to declare a corresponding `<uses-permission>` element in their own manifest to be able to interact with your content provider.

-In order to avoid SQL injection attacks, use parameterized query methods such as query(), update(), and delete().
+In order to avoid SQL injection attacks, use parameterized query methods such as `query()`, `update()`, and `delete()`.
+Be sure to properly sanitize all inputs to these methods because if, for instance, the `selection` argument is built out of user input concatenation, it could also lead to SQL injection.

+You may also want to provide more granular access to other apps by using the android:grantUriPermissions attribute in the manifest and limit the scope with the <grant-uri-permission> element.

 #### References